Littlewood-Paley-Rubio de Francia inequality for multi-parameter Vilenkin systems: Introduction

 As is often the case, there is a version of the inequality~\eqref{eqn:rdf_classic} for the circle $\T$ instead of the line $\R$.
 To obtain this version we need to substitute $L^p(\R)$ for $L^p(\T)$, take $I_k = [a_k, b_k) = \Set{x \in \Z}{ a_k \leq x < b_k}$ to be arbitrary intervals in $\Z$ with no pairwise intersections and define $M_I f$ through the Fourier series instead of the Fourier transform: $M_{I_k} f = \sum_{n \in I_k} \innerprod{f}{\phi_n} \phi_n$ with $\phi_n(x)= e^{2 \pi i n x}$.

 While transferring the inequality~\eqref{eqn:rdf_classic} to the circle is trivial (same proof works without a change), transferring it to other settings may be a difficult problem.
-This is the case already for the multi-parameter situation of $\R^D$ and $\T^D$ instead of $\R$ and $\T$ or for arbitrary rectangles in place of the intervals.
+This is the case already for the multi-parameter situation of $\R^D$ and $\T^D$ instead of $\R$ and $\T$ with arbitrary rectangles in place of the intervals.

 All the mentioned settings, as well as many others, are instances of an abstract notion of Rubio de Francia inequality defined for arbitrary locally compact abelian groups and partial orderings on their Pontryagin duals~(that induce the notion of an interval or rectangle) detailed in Section~\ref{sec:extensions}.
 A natural question to ask is: for which groups with partially ordered duals does the inequality~hold?
 This question seems difficult to resolve outright, at least before considering principal examples.
 Motivated by this, we prove in this work the analog of the inequality~\eqref{eqn:rdf_classic} for Vilenkin groups giving rise to bounded Vilenkin systems and a natural notion of rectangles on the corresponding dual groups.